Determining Research Priorities for Young People with Haematological Cancer: A Value-Weighting Approach

 How were the priorities for research identified exactly?

-Step 1: collecting research areas: advisory group created a list of potential areas of research which would have the greatest impact on improving outcomes for AYAs with haematological cancer and their families.
+Step 1: collecting research areas: advisory group was asked to list areas of research which would have the greatest impact on improving outcomes for AYAs with haematological cancer and their families.
 Step 2: advisory group designed and tested survey.
 Step 3: survey: participants were asked to allocate 100 points of funding to the items they felt would best improve outcomes for AYAs with haematological cancer and their families, participants were asked to indicate how soon they felt research in each area needed to start.

 Which stakeholders took part?